YagoLopez/metaphasejs-react-demo/README.md

 2. Definition of collections and relations in `store.ts`.
 This concept of "*store*" is not the same like in Redux.
-It is just a place where instances and collections of models are created, but they can be created in any other place of the application.
+It is just a place where instances and collections of models are created, but they can be created in any other place in the application.

 ```typescript
 // File: store.ts